Smyrnium olusatrum: Taxonomy

 Smyrnium olusatrum is in one of the numerous genera that are assigned to the subfamily Apoideae within the carrot family.
 The Apoideae are characterised by highly divided leaves, a lack of stipules, the compound umbels, the presence of a stylopodium, and fruit with a membranous endocarp and vittae.

-It was named by Linnaeus in 1753 in Species Plantarum (p.
-262).
+It was named by Carl Linnaeus in 1753 in Species Plantarum.
 Its name has remained unchanged since then, although the same plant has subsequently been given two other names (synonyms) which, as they came later, do not stand: Smyrnium maritimum Salisb.
 (1796) and Smyrnium vulgare Gray (1821).
-The plant was of course well known before Linnaeus's time but names pre-dating this are not used in botany (Linnaeus himself gave Hipposelinum theophrasti and Smyrnium dioscoridis as synonyms, citing Gaspard Bauhin's Pinax theatri botanici (1623)).
+The plant was well known before Linnaeus's time but names pre-dating this are not used in botany; Linnaeus himself gave Hipposelinum theophrasti and Smyrnium dioscoridis as synonyms, citing Gaspard Bauhin's Pinax theatri botanici (1623).
 A type specimen has subsequently been designated (lectotype), which is at the Natural History Museum in London.

 There are no named subspecies or varieties and it is not known to hybridise with any other species.

 Its chromosome number is 2n = 22.

+In older botanical works, the planet symbol for Mars (♂) sometimes appears by the name to show that the plant is a biennial.

 The generic name Smyrnium is derived from the Greek word for myrrh and the epithet olusatrum was the Roman name of a plant, from the Latin, olus = herb, and ater = black.
-The English name, alexanders, is a corruption of the Latin (olus ater ⇒ alisander) and does not have anything to do with Alexander the Great.
+The English name, alexanders, is a corruption of the Latin (olus ater ⇒ alisander) and does not have anything to do with Alexander the Great (nor does it warrant the use of an initial capital letter, although many sources do give it one).
 There are numerous other vernacular names for it, including allsander, alshinder, alick, skit, skeet, hellroot (a corruption of "heal root"), megweed, wild parsley, Macedonian parsley, wild celery, horse celery, stanmarch and black lovage.

-In Italy it is commonly known as macerone or maceronous corinol (because it grows on rubble) and in Greece it is widely known as agrioselino (wild celery).
+In Italy it is commonly known as macerone or maceronous corinol, because it grows on rubble, and in Greece it is widely known as agrioselino (wild celery).